dhprice/3dprinting/TVRR/Round 2 build guide/README.md

 ...

 This guide will be released as a set of pdf and odg (LibreOffice draw) files together with the set of sketchup components created to produce the diagrams.
-ALl material will be published under the creative commons Attribution-ShareAlike 3.0 Unported licence
+All material will be published under the creative commons Attribution-ShareAlike 3.0 Unported licence